Albert Bryan Jr.

-Albert Bryan Jr. (born February 21, 1968) is a U.S. Virgin Islander politician, serving since 2019 as the ninth governor of the United States Virgin Islands.
+Albert Bryan Jr. (born February 21, 1968) is a U.S. Virgin Islander politician and former businessman, serving since 2019 as the ninth governor of the United States Virgin Islands.
+A member of the Democratic Party, he served as Commissioner of Department of Labor under Governor John deJongh from May 3, 2007 to January 5, 2015.

 Early life and education

 Bryan was born on the island of St. Thomas.
-He is the oldest of five sons of Albert Bryan Sr. and Genevieve Pilgrim.
+He is the oldest of five sons to Albert Sr. and Genevieve Pilgrim-Bryan.
 He grew up in the Savan neighborhood of Charlotte Amalie, the territory's capital.
 As a teenager, Bryan moved to St. Croix, where he graduated from St. Dunstan's Episcopal High School in 1985.
 Bryan earned his BA in economics from Wittenberg University in 1989.
 He received a Master of Business Administration from the University of the Virgin Islands in 2003.

 Career

 In 2007, Governor John de Jongh appointed him to be Commissioner of the Virgin Islands Department of Labor.
 When de Jongh's term ended in 2015, Bryan returned to the private sector.
 He was CEO and President of Aabra Group, a consulting firm, and Master Strategies, a recruiting firm.
 He also was executive director of the Virgin Islands chapter of Junior Achievement.